-Laraya, a popular YouTuber, received a rose from a crew member on a Qatar Airways flight while en route to Australia.
+Laraya, a popular YouTuber, received a rose from a cabin crew member on a Qatar Airways flight while en route to Australia.
 She kept the flower as a gift and did not blame the airline for the "expensive" situation.

-Lays Laraya's "$1,200" Rose
+Lays Laraya's "$1,200" rose

 “I had no idea that roses were on the list of prohibited plants.
 So I made the mistake of marking ‘no’ and that was their accusation in the end,” she said.

-"If I knew I was doing something wrong, I would have thrown the rose away," Laraya told British newspaper Insider .
+"If I knew I was doing wrong, I would have thrown the rose away," Laraya told British newspaper Insider .

-A spokesperson for the Australian Department of Agriculture, Fisheries and Forestry told Insider via email that if a traveler "fails to declare a cargo known to pose a high level of biosecurity risk" and provides false information, the infringement notice will increase from a few hundred dollars to a fine of more than $1,200.
+A spokesperson for the Australian Department of Agriculture , Fisheries and Forestry told Insider via email that if a traveler "fails to declare a cargo known to pose a high level of biosecurity risk" and provides false information, the infringement notice will increase from a few hundred dollars to a fine of more than $1,200.

 Lays Laraya is a YouTuber